Battle of Cap-Français (1793): Commissioners' positions on slavery

 Sonthonax and Polverel were close to Brissot, a notorious abolitionist and a member of the Society of Black Friends.
-The commissioners themselves were members of the Jacobin Club, which promoted the creation of revolutionary clubs in Saint-Domingue that attracted many poor whites, or petits blancs.
-Conversely, wealthy slave owners or grands blancs were usually royalists and thus hostile to Jacobin activities.
+The commissioners themselves were members of the Jacobin Club, which promoted the creation of revolutionary clubs in Saint-Domingue that attracted many poor whites, or petits blancs (little whites).
+Conversely, wealthy slave owners or grands blancs (big whites) were usually royalists and thus hostile to Jacobin activities.

 Although abolitionists themselves, Sonthonax and Polverel had no authority to abolish slavery, nor did the French government have the intention to do so.
 Sonthonax did not believe in immediate abolition himself, writing that such action "would inevitably lead to the massacre of all whites".

 Deportation of Governors and dissolution of colonial Assembly

 According to the law of August 10, anyone who objected to the commissioners was declared a "traitor to the fatherland".
 The commissioners had every power to deport their opponents.
 Sonthonax arrested Governor Philippe François Rouxel de Blanchelande on September 20, suspected of conspiracy, who was then deported to France where he was guillotined on April 11, 1793.
 He was replaced by General d'Esparbes, a royalist, who attempted to provoke an insurrection when he learned of the fall of the monarchy on the Insurrection of 10 August 1792.
 He was then arrested and deported.

 On October 12, the white-only colonial assembly was dissolved and replaced by a commission composed of whites and free people of color.
 This measure brings together the free people of color to the commissioners.
 Sonthonax sought to integrate Mulatto officers in the Cape Regiment, then entirely composed of whites, who were resistant towards integration.
 During a parade in town, mulattoes and whites of the Cape regiment clashed in a shootout.
 The authority of the commissioners could be re-established only with the help of General Laveaux.